Haim5/Scorigami/README.md

   December 1882.

 ## What is the source of the data?
+While recent data is available at [TheSportsDB](https://www.thesportsdb.com/), finding and converting data from past centuries, in a very fitting fashion for a sport that has only turned pro in 1995, was tricky.

 * #### MLR
   All the data was available at [TheSportsDB.](https://www.thesportsdb.com/)